isaacnmm/pestpolicy-hugo2XX/content/posts/can-fleas-live-in-human-hair/index.md

 ##  Details: Can Fleas Live in Human Hair?
 (7 Quick Tips)

 Usually, fleas won't stay or live in human hair.
-But when humans sleep with pets (including cats and dogs), the fleas may jump off, at night, onto the human hair and [clothes](https://pestpolicy.com/can-fleas-live-on-clothes/).
-The fleas jump onto the human scalp, where they'll feed on your blood - a good blood meal despite not being like the pet's blood meal.
+But when humans sleep with pets (including cats and dogs), the fleas may jump off, at night, onto the human hair and [clothes](https://pestpolicy.com/can-fleas-live-on-clothes/).The fleas jump onto the human scalp, where they'll feed on your blood - a good blood meal despite not being like the pet's blood meal.

 Pet's blood meal allows the female fleas to lay eggs, and they hatch into the larvae, pupae, before progressing into adults, and thus exterminators concentrate on killing fleas on pets.
 So, you can control fleas in your yard or apartment using vacuum cleaning, laundering, and thoroughly washing the pet bedding and clothes.

 So, if the pet sleeps on your bed, the fleas may jump from the bed and land on the floor or carpets - try some of these best flea carpet powder - including targeting flea eggs and larvae.
 Fleas will be dislodged from their pet hosts during pet-grooming with tools like flea combs for cats and dog flea combs.
 Also, flea gets dislodged when the cats or dogs groom themselves.

-Fleas will mainly hop, hide, and [bite humans (warm-blooded mammal) 2 to 7 times](http://ijpa.tums. ac. ir/index. php/ijpa/article/view/61) immediately; it emerges from the flea cocoon because they urgently need a blood meal and a host.
+Fleas will mainly hop, hide, and [bite humans (warm-blooded mammal) 2 to 7 times](http://ijpa.tums.ac.ir/index.php/ijpa/article/view/61)immediately; it emerges from the flea cocoon because they urgently need a blood meal and a host.

 ##  How Do Fleas Jump into the Human Hair?

-Fleas have long hind legs shaped from jumping - about 13 inches horizontally and [7 inches vertically](https://www.ncbi. nlm. nih. gov/pubmed/10962162), which is the record coming only second to frog-hoppers.
+Fleas have long hind legs shaped from jumping - about 13 inches horizontally and [7 inches vertically](https://www.ncbi.nlm.nih.gov/pubmed/10962162),which is the record coming only second to frog-hoppers.
 However, for the fleas to jump onto your head and hence the human hair - you'd require holding the cat or dog near the head or sleeping around where the bugs hide.

 Therefore, despite that fleas can jump high both vertically (about 7 inches) and horizontally, they can't get to the head (and human hair) of a regular height human being from the ground.

 The regular flea's jump being 6 inches will only get the bug to the ankle of an adult (and standing) human being.
 Therefore, you'll find most flea bites are clustered around the ankles.
-Although fleas can [crawl to good hiding places](https://www.jstor. org/stable/24923246? seq=1#page_scan_tab_contents), they'll not usually climb up from the human ankles to the pubic hair or even the head hair.
+Although fleas can [crawl to good hiding places](https://www.jstor.org/stable/24923246?seq=1#page_scan_tab_contents),they'll not usually climb up from the human ankles to the pubic hair or even the head hair.

 Conclusion?
 Fleas will only get and hide in your human hair if you sleep or lay around flea-infested pets, including cats or dogs.
 This may also happen when you let flea-infested pets lay on your bed.